saturnlighting/literature-review/README.md

 # Introduction

 Benefits of active travel are well established in the literature.
-A large number of variables (individual, social, environmental) can affect an individual decision to walk and cycle.
+A large number of variables (individual, social, and environmental) can affect an individual’s decision to walk and cycle.
 Darkness is one of the environmental factors that has been found to affect walking the most.
-Less studied has been in cycling.
-However, this seems a complex relationship.
+Less studied has been the influence of darkness in cycling uptake.
 <!-- - What type of street lighting is the most suitable for active trips at night to increase and be safer? -->

 <!-- Papers that include darkness as a perceived barrier to cycling [@pearson_adults_2022]:  -->